 Requalification not required per the note under table 1 in 49CFR part 180.205.
 The note reads, “Any cylinder not exceeding two (2) inches in outside diameter and less than two (2) feet in length is exempt from volumetric expansion testing.”

 These are non-refillable cylinders and do not require requalifying..

 E-7737 (Aluminum DOT-3E) Cylinders (Catalina East Division only)

 Requalifying is not required.

 Eddy current inspection of the threads in 6061 aluminum cylinders is not required by the DOT and is not mandated as necessary by Catalina Cylinders.
-Cylinders manufactured by Catalina Cylinders and Catalina Cylinders Cliff Impact Division have only been manufactured from aluminum alloy 6061, not aluminum alloy 6351, and do not require any special testing or inspection of the neck, threads or shoulder of the cylinders.
+Cylinders manufactured by Catalina Cylinders and Catalina East Division have only been manufactured from aluminum alloy 6061, not aluminum alloy 6351, and do not require any special testing or inspection of the neck, threads or shoulder of the cylinders.

 All cylinders that have been successfully requalified will have the date of the retest (month and year) stamped in the crown of the cylinder with the RIN of the DOT approved requalification facility stamped between the month and year of the retest date.

-If you have any questions with regards to the requalifying of cylinders manufactured by Catalina Cylinders or Cliff Impact please do not hesitate in contacting us directly.
+If you have any questions with regards to the requalifying of cylinders manufactured by Catalina Cylinders or Catalina East Division please do not hesitate in contacting us directly.